They can be installed by an HVAC company or by a handy Do-It-Yourself type person.

 As an HVAC tech I have installed many Daikin units.

-A company I once worked for had an owner that would only install Daikin mini split.
+A company I once worked for had an owner that would only install Daikin mini split units.

-They are good units that would have no problem heating and cooling a garage.
+They are well built and good heat pumps that will have no problem heating and cooling a garage.

 What Size Mini Split Does a Garage Need?